dsshep/Turbine/README.md

         .Upsert(entityToInsert)
         .Commit();
 ```
 `StartTransact` returns an object that implements `IAsyncDisposable`.
-On dispose, `Commit` will be automatically called if it hasn't already.
+On dispose, `Commit` will be called if it hasn't already.

 ## JSON
 Items can be mapped to/ from JSON columns: